zfergus/MiniOOL/README.md

 ## Example Programs

-Provided in the `tests/` directory are some example programs for MiniOOL.
-Run all of these examples by using the command `make test`.
+Provided in the `examples/` directory are some example programs for MiniOOL.
+Run all of these examples by using the command `make examples`.

 ### Factorial (`factorial.mini`)